Archive for the 'Notable Posts' Category

 Sunday, September 17th, 2006

-Web services are catching on—even in the Chad’s News household.
+Web applications are catching on—even in the Chad’s News household.
 I’ve switched mail programs from Outlook Express to Gmail.
 I did it for the spam filtering, but it’s also nice to be able to check email whenever I’m out of town.
 I also switched RSS readers from Habari Xenu to Bloglines.

-One of the big negatives for web services is that you’re trusting precious data to a third party.
+One of the big negatives for web applications is that you’re trusting precious data to a third party.
 Using Gmail, for example, I have no way of backing up my email data and I’m trusting Google to maintain it in perpetuity.
 I’m also trusting Google to not go out of business.
 (This can be a real issue.
 I have a friend who hosted digital photos in an online repository that went out of business with almost no notice.
 He happened to be offline for a few weeks, and by the time he got back online it was too late to retrieve his data.)
 There are also privacy concerns when using a web service for confidential data.

 (Thanks to Josh for the idea behind this article.)